-The goal of the rheumatology fellowship training program is to provide strong training in clinical rheumatology, research investigation, and in developing the fellow as a teacher.
+The goal of the Rheumatology Fellowship Program at the Medical University of South Carolina (MUSC) is to provide strong training in clinical rheumatology, research investigation, and in developing the fellow as a teacher.

 Clinical training is accomplished with an emphasis on outpatient rheumatology.
-Rheumatology fellows see patients in several outpatient settings including Rutledge Tower, the VA hospital, and the MUSC Specialty Care West Ashley.
+Rheumatology fellows see patients in several outpatient settings including Rutledge Tower, the VA hospital, and MUSC's Specialty Care West Ashley.
 Rheumatology fellows gain exposure both to adults and children with rheumatic diseases.
 Each fellow has continuity clinics in these locations which meet weekly and the patients are seen under the supervision of faculty rheumatology attendings.
-Inpatient rheumatology consultations are seen at Medical University Hospital, Children’s Hospital, Ashley River Tower and at the VA hospital.
+Inpatient rheumatology consultations are seen at University Hospital, MUSC's Children’s Hospital, Ashley River Tower, and at the Ralph H. Johnson VA Medical Center.

 The Rheumatology Fellowship program uses the MUSC Medical Center as the teaching hospital.
-The MUSC Medical Center currently has 709 licensed beds in four inpatient facilities- Medical University Hospital (MUH), Ashley River Tower, MUSC Children's Hospital, and the Institute of Psychiatry.
+The MUSC Medical Center currently has 709 licensed beds in four inpatient facilities- University Hospital, Ashley River Tower, MUSC Children's Hospital, and the Institute of Psychiatry.
 Outpatient rheumatology training occurs at Rutledge Tower, the MUSC Bone and Joint Center, the North Area Subspecialty Clinic and the VAMC.
 There are more than 10,000 outpatient visits in the rheumatology clinics per year.
-Fellows gain a broad exposure to clinical rheumatology through both outpatient and inpatient responsibilities.
-Areas of particular clinical emphasis include systemic lupus erythematosus, scleroderma, rheumatoid arthritis, and osteoporosis, which reflect the areas of research emphasis in the MUSC Division of Rheumatology, however the rheumatology fellows gain a broad exposure to general rheumatology.
+Fellows gain a broad exposure to clinical, general rheumatology through both outpatient and inpatient responsibilities as well as areas of particular clinical emphasis which include:

 Each rheumatology fellow participates in a research project during the course of fellowship training.
 Each fellow identifies a faculty mentor early in the first year of training and works closely with this faculty mentor on a clinical or basic science research project.
 The fellow is involved in the project design and Internal Review Board approval process.
 Rheumatology fellows also are given the opportunity to participate in clinical trials that are ongoing in the Division of Rheumatology.